seokyim8/Tetris/README.md

     2. Run "python Train.py" (you can tweak the parameters for possibly better results)
     3. If desired, you can modify the DQN network structure by modifying DQN.py
     4. If desired, you can enable cuda operation with pytorch to speed up the process (Check availability through "torch.cuda.is_available()")

+### Conclusion:
+    1. After enough training(even with arbitrarily chosen hyperparameters and a rather simple epsilon-decay strategy), my model was able to persist for what seemed like an indefinite amount of time.
+    2. One thing I noticed after comparing my model with others' Tetris AIs with the same DQN approach was that the amount of time for their models to reach the same result(lasting indefinitely) was significantly shorter (around 20 minutes to 1 hour).
+        2.1.
+I am speculating that this is due to me using sub-perfect gamma or epsilon values, along with other parameters that can be adjusted for improvements.
+    3. However, with enough time spent, the model does become good enough to last forever.